jordansatler/PhylogeographicConcordanceFactors/README.md

 ___
 ## Instructions for use

-Script uses both mbsum and bucky (Ané et al. 2007; Larget et al. 2010).
-You will want to download those programs and place them in your $PATH.
+Python script (written in version 2.7.6) and uses mbsum and bucky (Ané et al. 2007; Larget et al. 2010).
+You will want to download those two programs and place them in your
+$PATH.
 Script was tested with bucky v1.4.3 but should work on the latest version.

 Script uses species tree distributions as input; this has been tested with trees from both *BEAST and SNAPP.
 Important things before running script:

-1. OTUs should be the same across all species *and* OTUs should be in the same **order** across all species.
+1. OTUs should be the **same** across all species *and* OTUs should be in the **same order** across all species.
 2. Tree distributions should contain the same number of trees across each species.
-If necessary, trim (of thin) distributions until they are matching in length.
+If necessary, trim (or thin) distributions until they are matching in length.

 Can then place species tree distributions in a folder (separate from script), set the tree folder as your current working directory, then call the script.
 This will run the analysis, provide folders for the mbsum and bucky output, plus write a table summarizing all bucky runs with their average PCF value.
 This can then be imported into excel and sorted by *K*.

+example:

+**python ../script/PCFs.py *.trees**
 ___

 If you have any questions or comments, please email me at satler.1@osu.edu.